whitejavasparrow/Bertelsmann-Udacity_data_60daysofUdacity/README.md

 - DataCamp: Correlation and experimental design & The binomial distribution
 - read articles about probability distribution & transformation in LR

+## D8 (2021/03/27)
+- DataCamp: Laws of probability
+- Submission and resubmission of project 1 for Udacity ND!

 ---
 ## Online meeting sessions
 _**past sessions**_